New York Private Photo Tours

 *Customized gift certificates are available.

-Contact James to set up a custom photo tour.
+Contact James to schedule a custom photography tour.

-James is a professional photographer and certified New York history guide, so in addition to photography instruction, you will learn about the history of the neighborhoods, architecture, and people that you are photographing.
+James is a professional photographer and certified New York history guide, so in addition to photography instruction, you will learn about the history of the neighborhoods, architecture, and people you photograph.

 All New York photography tours are customized to your exact needs, interests, schedule, and skill level and are private for you, your family, or your traveling group.